 |MSRP Price||$1,999.95 (check price)||$3,399.95 (check price)|

 Now that we have used both the Nikon Z6 and Z7 extensively for real-world shooting, it is clear that there are some major differences between the two cameras that photographers need to know about.
+(See our reviews of the Nikon Z6 and Nikon Z7.)
 First, however, let’s just look at the specifications alone.
 As you can see, the Z7 is ahead in some areas, but the Z6 isn’t a slouch by any means.
-In fact, for many of the most important specifications, the two cameras are identical.
+And for many of the most important specifications, the two cameras are identical.

 Are you primarily interested in the video features of these cameras?
 If so, the Z6 is actually slightly better than the Z7, since its 4K video is downsampled from the full width of the sensor (totaling about 6K at first) rather than pixel binned.
-And, as you’ll see in a moment, the stills image quality on the Z6 is no slouch either – matching or beating the Z7 when your ISO is high enough.
-On top of that, the two cameras handle identically, with exactly the same camera body.
+And, as you’ll see in a moment, the stills image quality on the Z6 is no slouch either, especially at high ISOs.

 The biggest difference between the two cameras is, of course, sensor resolution: 24 MP versus 45 MP.
-Many photographers actually prefer lower resolution in this case, since it leads to smaller file sizes that are still plenty large enough for huge prints.
-Only certain photographers, such as those who shoot landscapes and make large prints, will find 45 MP to be critical.
+Some photographers actually prefer lower resolution in this case, since it leads to smaller file sizes that are still plenty large enough for huge prints.
+Others, such as those who shoot landscapes and make large prints, will find 45 MP to be critical to their work.

 You’ll also notice that the autofocus system is different between these cameras.
 The Z7 has a 493 point system versus the Z6’s 273 point system.
-In practice, though, you can’t even tell the difference in the field.
-Both focusing systems work equally well in real-world use.
-However, the Z6’s faster frame rate (12 FPS versus 9 FPS) is a significant benefit in some conditions, making it the better of the two cameras for fast action.
+In practice, this just means that the Z7 has finer “steps” when you move the autofocus box.
+Although this sometimes helps for composition, it doesn’t impact the cameras’ tracking capabilities, which works equally well on both cameras.
+However, the Z6’s faster frame rate (12 FPS versus 9 FPS) is a significant benefit in some conditions, so the Z6 is the better camera for fast action.

 The more minor changes between the Z6 and Z7 are also interesting, such as battery life and ISO range.
-Personally, as a landscape photographer, I love the base ISO 64 that Nikon is starting to use in its high-resolution cameras, and I find that to be an important positive of the Z7.
-That said, it is only 2/3 stop difference, and it has no benefit unless you are shooting at ISO 64, most likely from a tripod – so it’s not like the Z6 is bad in this regard.
+Personally, as a landscape photographer, I love the base ISO 64 that Nikon is using on its high-resolution cameras.
+That said, the difference between ISO 100 and ISO 64 is only 2/3 stop.
 And although battery life technically leans in the Z7’s favor (330 versus 310 shots), that difference is invisible in practice.

-In short, the Z6 is actually the better camera in most ways, despite the lower price.
-Only photographers who need 45 megapixels rather than 24 should pay the extra $1400 for the Z7.
-Otherwise, save yourself some money and get better 4K video quality, better high ISO performance, a faster frame rate, and smaller file sizes.
+In short, the Z6 is actually the better camera in some important ways, despite its lower price.
+Unless you need 45 megapixels rather than 24, I recommend saving $1400 and buying the Z6.
+It’s hardly a downgrade; you get better 4K video quality, a faster frame rate, smaller file sizes, and better high ISO performance.

 Speaking of ISO, let’s take a look at some samples from each camera to see how they perform side by side: